Tap in to 15+ of Kansas City’s most anticipated developments

 8. KC Streetcar Extensions

-The Main Street Extension is nearly complete, while the Riverfront Extension is expected to open in early 2026, enhancing urban connectivity and increasing property accessibility.
+The Main Street Extension is nearing completion, while the Riverfront Extension is expected to open by early 2026.
+These expansions will enhance mobility, reduce congestion, and improve access to major destinations.

 Photo by Malcoln Oliveira